Full programme by day

 2. Christine Parker, GSK, London, UK - PET imaging of inflammation

-3. Raquel Garcia Hernandez, Instituto de Neurociencias, Alicante, Spain - talk title TBC
+3. Raquel Garcia Hernandez, Instituto de Neurociencias, Alicante, Spain - Imaging of glial cells by diffusion MRI

 4. Geoffrey Parker, UCL, UK - Quantitative imaging of blood brain barrier permeability